27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 Dust off your scariest, or cutest, Halloween costume and join fellow revelers on the annual pub crawl!

-Tickets can be bought at Eventbrite and include free drinks and entry to bars.
+Tickets can be bought at Eventbrite and include free drinks and bar entry.

 Halloween 5K